Japanese town selling land for pocket change

 TOKYO (Reuters) - Looking for a home in the country?
 Then for well under the cost of a nice dinner for two in Tokyo or London, a plot of land in a rural Japanese town could be yours.

-Faced with a steadily declining population, the remote town of Yuni on Japan’s northernmost island of Hokkaido is set to start selling land for 120 yen per square metre, hoping to lure a few new residents.
+Faced with a steadily declining population, the remote town of Yuni on Japan’s northernmost island of Hokkaido is set to start selling land for 120 yen ($1.51) per square meter, hoping to lure a few new residents.

 The population of Yuni, some 800 km north of Tokyo, is now at about 5,900 but is falling by 100 people a year, a town official said.